uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/algorithms/decomposition/pca.rst

    :tparam Float: The floating-point type that the algorithm uses for
                   intermediate computations.
 Can be :expr:`float` or :expr:`double`.

-   :tparam Method: Tag-type that specifies variant of PCA algorithm.
-Can be
+   :tparam Method: Tag-type that specifies an implementation of PCA algorithm.
-                   :expr:`method::cov`, :expr:`method::svd` or :expr:`method::by_default`.
+                   Can be :expr:`method::cov`, :expr:`method::svd` or
+                   :expr:`method::by_default`.

    .. function:: desc()

-      Creates new instance of descriptor with the default attribute values.
+      Creates a new instance of the descriptor with the default attribute values.

    .. member:: std::int64_t component_count = 0

       The number of principal components :math:`r`.
-If it is zero, the algorithm will compute the eigenvectors for all features, :math:`r = p`.
+If it is zero, the algorithm computes the eigenvectors for all features, :math:`r = p`.

       Getter & Setter
          | ``std::int64_t get_component_count() const``